Zuora, Inc. (ZUO) CEO Tien Tzuo on Q3 2021 Results - Earnings Call Transcript

 However, in automating the old way by hard-coding integrations on legacy platforms, you lose your agility.
 And this is why our platform is so important.
 We deliver automation at scale while maintaining agility.

-In fact, this quarter, one of the top three electronic retailers in the US cited our platform as a key factor in its buying decision because our platform tools will allow this company to quickly and efficiently launch and manage warranty programs, repair services, video streaming trust files [ph].
+In fact, this quarter, one of the top three electronic retailers in the US cited our platform is a key factor in its buying decision because our platform tools will allow this company to quickly and efficiently launch and manage warranty programs, repair services, video streaming trust files [ph].
 These are real tangible benefits that this customer is using to enhance value with its own customers.

 In short, our platform tools allow companies to expand and integrate Zuora into their business.
 It helps those companies solve their last mile logistical needs and it gives them much needed agility and it makes us more sticky as a result.